bootstrap-ruby/bootstrap_form/CONTRIBUTING.md

 ### Coding guidelines

 This project uses [RuboCop](https://github.com/bbatsov/rubocop) to enforce standard Ruby coding guidelines.
-Currently we run RuboCop's lint rules only, which check for readability issues like indentation, ambiguity, and useless/unreachable code.
+Currently we run RuboCop's as described by [this post](https://tech.offgrid-electric.com/rubocop-getting-to-green-in-a-huge-rails-app-12d1ad6678eb), under the section "How to make CI pass".
+That means we allow certain existing RuboCop offences in the code, but prevent people from adding any new offences.
+So you might copy some existing code, and then discover that it doesn't pass.
+Please fix the new code, and if you're ambitious, fix the old code as well.

-* Test that your contribution passes with `rake lint`
+* Test that your contribution passes with `rake rubocop`.
-* The linter is also run as part of the full test suite with `bundle exec rake`
+* RuboCop is also run as part of the full test suite with `bundle exec rake`.
-* Note the Travis build will fail and your PR cannot be merged if the linter finds errors
+* Note the Travis build will fail and your PR cannot be merged if RuboCop finds offences.

 Note that most editors have plugins to run RuboCop as you type, or when you save a file.
 You may find it well worth your time to install and configure the RuboCop plugin for your editor.
 Read the [RuboCop documentation](https://rubocop.readthedocs.io/en/latest/integration_with_other_tools/).